 Imperial County anticipates continuing to serve individuals between the ages of 14 to 25 for youth adjudicated offenses that would result in an aggregate sentence of seven or more years in adult court.
-Currently Imperial County has eight SB 823 youth committed to the secure track youth program, consisting of 8 males.
+As of April 1, 2025, Imperial County has 11 Secure Track individuals committed to the Secure Track Youth program with 3 currently released under community supervision and 8 committed within the Imperial County Juvenile Hall, consisting of 11 males - 10 Hispanic and 1 African American.